GBisi/QSOL/README.md

     find ColorOf : Mapping(Nodes -> Colors);

-    // Constraint: connected nodes must not share a color must forall n1 in Nodes:
-        forall n2 in Nodes:
-            forall c in Colors:
-                can_coexist(n1, n2, c);

     // Objective: minimize total conflicts
     minimize sum(sum(edge_conflicts(n1, n2) for n2 in Nodes) for n1 in Nodes);
 }